XxRoloxX/container-runtime/README.md

 ## What are Linux Containers?

 Linux containers, often referred to as LXC or Docker containers, are a lightweight and portable solution for packaging, distributing, and running applications.
 They provide a consistent environment for applications to run across different computing environments.

 ### How are Linux Containers Implemented?

-The main feature that allows creating containers are namespaces - which at the kernel level allow to separate the process from the outside environment.
+The main feature that allows us to create containers are namespaces - which at the kernel level allow to separate the process from the outside environment.
 There are different kind of namespaces such as:

 - PID - maps the id's of the processes from the host enviroment to the container environment